vargvinter/cert/19 File Storage.md

 }
 ```

-You may also call the putFile method on the Storage facade to perform the same file manipulation as the example above:
+`putFile` method may be also called on the `Storage` facade to perform the same file manipulation as the example above:

 ```php
 $path = Storage::putFile('avatars', $request->file('avatar'));